 A medicare rebate is available on eligible sessions for clients with a Mental Health Treatment Plan (MHTP).
 This rebate is currently $129.55.

-Clients wishing to utilise the Medicare rebate need to have a MHTP and be referred by a GP, Psychiatrist or Paediatrician (for younger clients).
+Clients wishing to utilise the Medicare rebate need to have a MHTP and be referred by a GP or Psychiatrist.
 Alternatively, if you have private health insurance you may be able to access a rebate through your fund.
 Please check with your private health fund to confirm any rebates available to you.
 You are not able to claim both a Medicare rebate and a private health fund rebate for the same session.

 Payment is required at the end of your consultation.
 You will be sent a link on your phone that you can then process the payment with your credit card.

-If you are eligible for Medicare rebate (by having a valid GP referral), this will also be processed once full payment is received.
+If you are eligible for Medicare rebate (by having a valid GP referral), this will also be processed at the end of each week.

 If your fees are being paid by a third-party, you will be asked to provide details and verification prior your first session.